FDS Introduction

 The volume fractions of the chemical constituents which represent the combustion reaction are calculated and specified as directives.
 This is based on the fire specification entered by the user, details of which is explained in the section on FRI3D Sources.

-However the following is an example of FDS directives as output by FRI3D for fire sources.
+However the following is an example of FDS directives for fire sources.

 &SPEC ID = 'PE/PVC', FORMULA = 'C2H3.5Cl0.5' / &SPEC ID = 'OXYGEN', LUMPED_COMPONENT_ONLY = .TRUE. / &SPEC ID = 'NITROGEN', LUMPED_COMPONENT_ONLY = .TRUE. / &SPEC ID = 'HYDROGEN CHLORIDE', LUMPED_COMPONENT_ONLY = .TRUE. / &SPEC ID = 'WATER VAPOR', LUMPED_COMPONENT_ONLY = .TRUE. / &SPEC ID = 'CARBON MONOXIDE', LUMPED_COMPONENT_ONLY = .TRUE. / &SPEC ID = 'CARBON DIOXIDE', LUMPED_COMPONENT_ONLY = .TRUE. / &SPEC ID = 'SOOT', LUMPED_COMPONENT_ONLY = .TRUE.,FORMULA='C1' /&SPEC ID='AIR', BACKGROUND=.TRUE., SPEC_ID(1)='OXYGEN', VOLUME_FRACTION(1)=0.21, SPEC_ID(2)='NITROGEN', VOLUME_FRACTION(2)=0.79 /